Permanent normal trade relations: U.S. and China

-The other crucial point made was the involvement the U.S. needed to help the workers of the People’s Republic of China to lead better lives.
-Congress added some important points into the legislation to make sure that when China entered the World Trade Organization it could be reprimanded for crimes against the workers of the country, and certain markets would be mutually exclusive between the two countries.
-The People’s Republic of China’s businesses had to abide by human rights for their workers as stated in the internationally recognized worker rights.
-To monitor the workers’ rights Congress established the Congressional–Executive Commission on the People’s Republic of China.
+Congress added some important points into the legislation to make sure that when the PRC entered the World Trade Organization it could be reprimanded for crimes against the workers of the country, and certain markets would be mutually exclusive between the two countries.
+The People's Republic of China would need to abide by human rights for their workers as stated in the internationally recognized worker rights.
+To monitor the workers' rights Congress established the Congressional–Executive Commission on the People's Republic of China.
 The commission was to monitor acts of China which reflect compliance or violation, compile lists of persons believed to be imprisoned, detained, or tortured due to pursuit of their human rights, monitor the development of the rule of law in China, and encourage the development of programs and activities of the U.S. government and private organizations with a goal of increasing the interchange of people and ideas.
 The committee formed, along with the Office of the United States Trade Representative (USTR), and the International Trade Commission (ITC) was to give an annual report to the President.

 Congress believed that they needed to pass a bill that would help the economy stay stimulated if not have a higher growth than at the time.
 The most productive and trouble-free way to keep the economy growing strong was to outsource and trade more with China.
 China was to help provide America with superior markets in industry, agriculture, and technology.
 Congress as whole thought that without these things America would fall behind economically and technologically to some enemies of America.
 If China did not get support from America they could go to another country that would not be so strict on their treatment of people, and they could use that country to gain access to the WTO.
-The down side to this was that no markets could provide and receive China’s goods like the United States markets could.
+The down side to this was that no markets could provide and receive China's goods like the United States markets could.

-The International Trade Commission’s report was the determination of China’s impacts on United States market, and how those certain disruptions can be remedied or expanded.
+The International Trade Commission's report was the determination of China's impacts on United States market, and how those certain disruptions can be remedied or expanded.
 The ITC was to find what domestic industries were being hurt by the trade and to present how the repair could be made.
 This was the most important part of the bill for most of the country.
-The bill breaks down to depending on how the different markets in the U.S. economy are doing it can use China’s markets as a catalyst to help stabilize when need be.
+The bill breaks down to depending on how the different markets in the U.S. economy are doing it can use China's markets as a catalyst to help stabilize when need be.